ma7moud3zim/ma7moud3zim/README.md

 -->

 - 🌱 I’m currently learning More Kotlin, Algorithms & DataStructures.
-- 🌱 I’m currently preparing to participate in ECPC then Qualify to ACPC 2023 inshaa allah and also BeExpert at Codeforces.
+- 🌱 I’m currently preparing be BeExpert at Codeforces.
-- 💬 Ask me about Problem Solving, Competetive programming, Android Studio, Java, Kotlin, Firebase, and OOP
+- 💬 Ask me about Problem Solving, Competetive programming, Android Studio, Java, Kotlin, Firebase, and OOP.
 - 📫 How to reach me: Send a message on LinkedIN

 Check My Resume: https://bit.ly/cv3zim